 MLB and Snapchat

 This partnership showcases the next frontier of sports sponsorship, although no money is reportedly being exchanged.
 Snapchat and platforms like it give brands an opportunity to showcase sponsorship in new ways.
-On baseball’s opening day, users around the country were able to apply a special MLB team filter based on their geolocation to their photos.
-This sponsorship increases brand visibility in a new and creative way, offering limitless opportunities.
+This sponsorship increases brand visibility in a creative way, offering limitless opportunities.

 The New Frontier of Sports Sponsorship

 Sponsorships are an integral part of the business of sports.
 Understanding the best sports sponsorships can help those interested in pursuing a career in sports management.
-Campbellsville University offers an online Master of Arts in Sport Management that focuses on the business dynamics of the sports industry.
+Campbellsville University offers an online master’s in sport management that focuses on the business dynamics of the sports industry.
 The fully online program is ideal for working professionals seeking a flexible education.